VALERIAN

 How has it been used?

-The old name ‘All-heal’ gives you a fair indication of just how much regard this herb was held in from ancient times.
-In the case of the name Valerian itself, this comes from the same origin of the Latin word for ‘valour’.
-Valerian was believed to markedly increase a person's strength and courage.
+Valerian's old name ‘All-heal’ gives you an indication of just how much regard this herb was held in from ancient times.
+The name 'Valerian' itself comes from the same origin of the Latin word for ‘valere’ meaning to 'be well', or 'be strong'.
+Similar to the root of the word 'valour', for this is a herb that was known to help a person have courage. as it was believed to markedly increase a person's strength and courage.

 TOP | HERBS A-Z LIST